Chris Olberding, Creative Partner & CEO.

 How is fatherhood treating you?

 It’s been wonderful.
 My son Ashe was born April 21st of last year and my wife, Jessica, has been amazing.
-He’s just about 9 months old now and is going to be walking any day now.
+He’s just about 14 months old now and is starting to walk all about.

 Four Quick Facts About Chris